Ammorishita/Neighborhood-Project/README.md

 Notes

-1. Makes use of knockout.js library, wikipedia api and google maps api.
+1. Makes use of knockout.js library, wikipedia, yelp, and google maps api.